Abstract-Join/gym-join/README.md

-# JoinDQN
+# gym-join
-Generalized bandit join using an MDP and Deep Q-Learning
+Gym Environment for performing join between 2 tables with one being an agent and the other acting randomly.